I never had to remove mildew stains from clothes or blankets before I had baby

 How to remove mildew from clothes and blankets

-1 ) Run SCALDING HOT water over the mildew.
+1 ) Run SCALDING HOT water over the mildew on the fabric.
 If the water from your tap comes out steaming (hot enough to cause a burn) that is hot enough.
 If not, boil the kettle and use that!
-We did this at my mom’s house, where the water is literally hot enough to burn you.
+We did this at my mom’s house, where the water is literally hot enough to burn you, so we didn’t need to use the kettle.

 3) You will be able to SEE the mildew disappearing.
 If you can’t SEE it disappearing, add more bleach.